 At any given time, 2 million people from all over the world were in France helping in the conflict.
 They came from Australia, New Zealand, Canada, South Africa, India, China, Fiji, the West Indies…

-With the overcrowding and the poor sanitary conditions of war, plenty of diseases were circulating, from ‘trench-fever’ caused by lice, to flus, thyphus, tuberculosis, and malaria.
+Due to the overcrowding and the poor sanitary conditions of war, plenty of diseases were circulating there.
+The soldiers had ‘trench-fever’ caused by lice, flus, typhus, tuberculosis, and malaria.

 And the deadly N1H1 virus, aka the Spanish flu, was surely present in France by March 1918.

 But was the Spanish flu present in France even before?

 There were several outbreaks of a deadly influenza in late 1916 and early 1917 on French soil.

 Private Walter Scott was a British soldier serving in northern France.
 In January 1917, he reported to the military hospital with a “chilly sensation, headache, general pains, dry cough, and slight sore throat.”
 Four weeks later, the otherwise healthy 33-year-old was dead.

 According to the medical report, he had cyanosis, that is, he turned blue for lack of air; and died of pneumonia.
 The cause of death listed in the report was influenza.